lqph1994/OpenCore-Hackintosh-HP-EliteDesk-800-G3/README.md

     - Disable **Fast Boot**
     - Enable **USB Storage Boot**
     - UEFI Boot order, place your bootable macOS installation USB on the first row otherwise you will need to choose it when system restarts by pressing **F10** &rarr; your USB.
+    - Other settings remain default

 - **Advanced &rarr; Secure Boot Configuration**

     - Select **Legacy Support Disable and Secure Boot Disable**
+    - Other settings remain default

 - **Advanced &rarr; System Options**